-There are 2,146 affordable apartments in Cherokee County that offer reduced rents to low-income households.
+There are 2,206 low-income apartments in Cherokee County that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Georgia Department of Community Affairs||Section 8 Housing Choice Voucher (HCV); Homeownership Voucher; Family Self-Sufficiency; Veteran Affairs Supportive Housing (VASH); Section 8 Project-Based Voucher (PBV)|

 Cherokee County features 225 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 2,206 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Cherokee County.

 On average, Section 8 Housing Choice vouchers pay Cherokee County landlords $800 per month towards rent.
 The average voucher holder contributes $300 towards rent in Cherokee County.